 The national framework for improving staff experience is set out in the NHS People Promise and this includes commitments to ensuring that staff have a voice that counts and to foster staff engagement.
 Improved staff engagement assists organisations to retain staff, improve productivity and deliver better care.

-This briefing note has been created to highlight the dozen dos - effective actions you can take at local level to improve staff engagement in your organisation.
+This guidance has been created to highlight the dozen dos - effective actions you can take at local level to improve staff engagement in your organisation.

 These actions highlighted in this document are recommended based on: